MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/dot-net.md

  ---

-1. Click the **Triggers** tab in the build definition.
+1. Click the **Triggers** tab in the build pipeline.
 Enable the **Continuous Integration** trigger.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

 1. Click **Save & queue** to kick off your first build.
-On the **Save build definition and queue** dialog box, click **Save & queue**.
+On the **Save build pipeline and queue** dialog box, click **Save & queue**.

 1. A new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.